AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

 1. If the connection is successful, you can also set the following:

-    * **Company** - the name of the Dynamic Media account.
+    * **[!UICONTROL Company]** - the name of the Dynamic Media account.
 It is possible you may have multiple Dynamic Media accounts for different sub-brands, divisions, or different staging/production environments.

-    * **Company Root Folder Path**
+    * **[!UICONTROLCompany Root Folder Path]**

-    * **Publishing Assets** - the option **Immediately** means that when assets are uploaded, the system ingests the assets and provides the URL/Embed instantly.
+    * **[!UICONTROLPublishing Assets]** - the option **Immediately** means that when assets are uploaded, the system ingests the assets and provides the URL/Embed instantly.
 There is no user intervention necessary to publish assets.
 The option **Upon Activation** means that you need to explicitly publish the asset first before a URL/Embed link is provided.

-    * **Secure Preview Server** - lets you specify the URL path to your secure renditions preview server.
+    * **[!UICONTROL Secure Preview Server]** - lets you specify the URL path to your secure renditions preview server.
 That is, after renditions are generated, AEM can securely access and preview the remote Dynamic Media renditions (no binaries are sent back to the AEM instance).
       Unless you have a special arrangment to use your own company's server or a special server, Adobe Systems recommends that you leave this setting as specified.

    >[!NOTE]
    >
    >There is no support for versioning in DMS7.
-Also, delayed activation applies only if **Publish Assets** in the Edit Dynamic Media Configuration page is set to **Upon Activation**, and then only until the first time the asset is activated.
+Also, delayed activation applies only if **[!UICONTROL Publish Assets]** in the [!UICONTROL Edit Dynamic Media Configuration] page is set to **[!UICONTROL Upon Activation]**, and then only until the first time the asset is activated.
    >
    >
    >After an asset is activated, any updates are immediately published live to S7 Delivery.

    ![](assets/dynamicmediaconfiguration2updated.png)

-1. Tap **Save**.
+1. Tap **[!UICONTROL Save]**.
 1. To securely preview Dynamic Media content before it gets published, you will need to "whitelist" the AEM author instance to connect to Dynamic Media:

     * Log on to your Dynamic Media Classic account: [https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html).
 Your credentials and logon were provided by Adobe at the time of provisioning.
 If you do not have this information, contact Technical Support.
-    * On the navigation bar near the top right of the page, tap **Setup** &gt; **Application Setup** &gt; **Publish Setup** &gt; **Image Server**.
+    * On the navigation bar near the top right of the page, tap **[!UICONTROL Setup &gt; Application Setup &gt; Publish Setup &gt; Image Server]**.

-    * On the Image Server Publish page, in the Publish Context drop-down list, select **Test Image Serving**.
+    * On the Image Server Publish page, in the Publish Context drop-down list, select **[!UICONTROL Test Image Serving]**.
-    * For the Client Address Filter, tap **Add**.
+    * For the Client Address Filter, tap **[!UICONTROL Add]**.
     * Select the check box to enable (turn on) the address, and then enter the IP address of the AEM Author instance (not Dispatcher IP).
-    * Tap **Save.**
+    * Tap **[!UICONTROL Save]**.

 You are now finished with the basic configuration; you are ready to use Dynamic Media - Scene7 mode.